This piece originally appeared in the print edition of Westminster Magazine, Vol. 1, Issue 1

 The conference’s success was evidence of a need for wider distribution of this content.
 The Presbyterian Guardian, a newspaper founded by J. Gresham Machen, and loosely affiliated with Westminster and the OPC, published nine articles in a series under the heading “The Christian in the 20th Century World” with the same goal as the conference.

-The content of these articles is striking and, in many ways, as relevant to the 21st cCentury world as it was for readers in the mid-20th century.
+The content of these articles is striking and, in many ways, as relevant to the 21st century world as it was for readers in the mid-20th century.
 Westminster Magazine will be republishing each article, in print and online, over the next year.

 The first of the articles is John Murray’s “The Christian World Order.”
 Murray is best known for his penetrating and technical exegetical-centric method of systematic theology.
 His greatest strengths were precision and depth.
-In this article however, he turns that precision toward public and social issues.
+In this article, however, he turns that precision toward public and social issues.
 Though a true Scottish Presbyterian, he is not shy about making use of the theological system of “sphere sovereignty” popularized by his Dutch Reformed colleagues.
-In this way, the article serves as a test case of the Westminster tradition of melding together the best of American, Scottish, and Dutch Reformed theology, and turns our attention to the scriptures as be the lens by which Christians view and measure all things—in the sphere of the family, the church, or the state. –B. McLean Smith, Archival Editor
+In this way, the article serves as a test case of the Westminster tradition of melding together the best of American, Scottish, and Dutch Reformed theology, and turns our attention to the Scriptures as the lens by which Christians view and measure all things—in the sphere of the family, the church, or the state. –B. McLean Smith, Archival Editor

-By the term, “The Christian World Order”, I take it that what is meant is a world order that in all its aspects and spheres is Christian, an order so conformed to the principles of Christianity and so pervaded by the forces that are operative in Christianity that the whole of life will be brought into willing captivity to the obedience of Christ.
+By the term, “The Christian World Order,” I take it that what is meant is a world order that in all its aspects and spheres is Christian, an order so conformed to the principles of Christianity and so pervaded by the forces that are operative in Christianity that the whole of life will be brought into willing captivity to the obedience of Christ.

 Are we justified in entertaining the conception of Christian world order?
 Or, at least, are we justified in entertaining such an order as an ideal towards which we should work and strive?
 Do we have any assurance that such a world order is attainable?
 And, if we have no assurance that it is attainable, are we not mocking ourselves and others by framing the conception and, particularly, by working towards the achievement of it?
 Should we not rather descend from the clouds and deal with more practical and sensible matters?

-We shall have to acknowledge frankly that we do not have the right from God's Word to believe that a Christian world order in the purity and completeness of its conception will be realized on this side of that great and momentous event towards which the history of this world is moving, namely, the appearing of the glory of the great God arid our Saviour Jesus Christ, the visible glorious advent of the Lord Himself.
+We shall have to acknowledge frankly that we do not have the right from God's Word to believe that a Christian world order in the purity and completeness of its conception will be realized on this side of that great and momentous event towards which the history of this world is moving, namely, the appearing of the glory of the great God and our Saviour Jesus Christ, the visible glorious advent of the Lord Himself.
 For a Christian world order, in the purity and completeness of its conception, is a world order that has brought to complete and perfect fruition the redemptive, regenerative and restorative forces that are embodied in the Christian redemption and revelation.
 Such an order would mean the complete elimination of sin and of all its effects and the full attainment of righteousness and holiness.
 To whatever school of eschatological persuasion we belong, we cannot believe that such an order will antedate the advent of the Lord.

 It is true that the post-millenarian believes that before Christ comes the world will become Christian.
-But even the most consistent supernaturalistic post-millenarian cannot hold that, even in that period of unprecedented prosperity for the kingdom of Cod upon earth which he posits as antedating the Lord’s coming, the world order will be so completely conformed to the divine will that all sin will be eradicated and righteousness and holiness be all-pervasive.
-He, with other supernaturalists, believes that such an order will have to wait for the new heavens and the new earth wherein dwelleth righteousness (II Pet.
+But even the most consistent supernaturalistic post-millenarian cannot hold that, even in that period of unprecedented prosperity for the kingdom of God upon earth which he posits as antedating the Lord’s coming, the world order will be so completely conformed to the divine will that all sin will be eradicated and righteousness and holiness be all-pervasive.
+He, with other supernaturalists, believes that such an order will have to wait for the new heavens and the new earth wherein dwelleth righteousness (2 Pet.
 3:13).
 A Christian world order, if the word “Christian” is applied with consistency, means an order in which the principle of redemption and restoration is brought to its complete and all-pervasive expression and fruition.

 So a Christian world order, in the purity and completeness of its conception, will not antedate that manifestation of power and glory when Christ will come again without sin unto salvation, when He will bring to naught all rule and all authority and power and when all his enemies shall have been made His footstool.